MicrosoftDocs/dynamics-365-fraud-protection/content/pp-onboarding-guide.md

 # Onboarding planning for account purchase protection

 This article describes onboarding planning for Microsoft Dynamics 365 Fraud Protection purchase protection.
-Onboard planning will help you understand and plan for the project onboarding milestones of Fraud Protection purchase protection integration and onboarding.
+Onboard planning will help you understand and plan for the project implementation milestones of Fraud Protection purchase protection integration and onboarding.
 For more information on the integration steps, see [Set up purchase protection](promocode-set-up-purchase-protection.md).

 ## Onboarding milestones

-The tables in this section provide details about the onboarding milestones for the environment setup and application programming interface (API) integration, protection, advanced modeling, and the advanced protection and fraud ops phases.
+The tables in this section provide details about the onboarding milestones for the environment setup and application programming interface (API) integration, protection, data accumulation, and advanced modeling phases.

 > [!NOTE]
 > - All timeframes below are estimates.
 Actual time taken can vary based on Merchant, and Microsoft/Authorized Partner availability and focus.